chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 ### Getting Started

 Sometimes it is not immediately obvious which view is the common superview for two different views.
 So, how would we go about finding the common superview?
+There are a few steps we need to go through first.
 Let's take this problem one view at a time.
+To begin with let's create a class called ViewTraverser which will be responsible for functionality for finding our common superview (if it exists!)

+### Creating View-Tag Table

-To begin with let's create a table to store the superviews we find.
+To start with let's create a private function func traverseSuperViews(view: UIView) -> [Int : UIView].
+This should take in a view and return a table with the views superviews.
 For the sake of this exercise I'm going to assume that each view has been given a unique integer as a tag property.
 We are going to use that tag as the key for each corresponding view in the table.
+Why should this method be private?
+This traverseSuperViews is just one piece of the puzzel.
+It will only be used by a method within the ViewTraverser class.

 {% highlight swift linenos %}

 class ViewTraverser {
-    func traverseSuperViews(view: UIView) -> [Int : UIView] {
+    private func traverseSuperViews(view: UIView) -> [Int : UIView] {
         var views: [Int: UIView] = [:]
         var inputView: UIView? = view
         while inputView != nil {